CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

 The :class:`~citrine.informatics.predictors.mean_property_predictor.MeanPropertyPredictor` computes mean properties of formulation ingredients.
 For real-valued properties, a quantity-weighted mean value is computed.
-For categorical-valued properties, a quantity-weighted distribution of property values is accumulated.
+For categorical-valued properties, a quantity-weighted distribution of property values is computed.
 To configure a mean property predictor, we must specify:

 * An input descriptor that holds the mixture's recipe and ingredient labels